 Programs of Study

-Program One explores the history of art in connection with a general program of humanistic education.
-It demands broad exposure to the visual arts produced in different time periods and cultures and trains majors to understand works of art as intimately related to the historical, intellectual, social, and politicial fabrics of which they were a part.
-Students in Program One are encouraged to explore a range of media including architecture, painting, sculpture, photography, film, and new media.
+The History of Art Track explores the history of art in connection with a general program of humanistic education.
+It demands broad exposure to the visual arts produced in different time periods and cultures and trains majors to understand works of art as intimately related to the historical, intellectual, social, and political fabrics of which they were a part.
+Students in the History of Art Track are encouraged to explore a range of media including architecture, painting, sculpture, photography, film, and new media.

-Concentrators in this program explore the traditions, thought processes, and methods of making visual art in connection with a general program of humanistic education.
+Concentrators in the Practice of Art Track explore the traditions, thought processes, and methods of making visual art in connection with a general program of humanistic education.
 Courses are offered in painting, drawing, printmaking, sculpture, photography, film and video production, and film history and theory.

 Certificate in Archaeology